ericj237/MixedRealityRecorder_UnityPackage/Documentation/QUICKSTART.md

 <img src="./Ressources/Images/img_tagTarget.png" width="50%">

-2.4 Start your application.
+2.4 Start your application.<br/>
-2.5 Select the physical camera source.
+2.5 Select the physical camera source.<br/>
-2.6 Select the foreground target.
+2.6 Select the foreground target.<br/>
-2.6 Match the camera settings in the user interface.
+2.6 Match the camera settings in the user interface.<br/>
-2.7 Select the output format and optional path.
+2.7 Select the output format and optional path.<br/>
-2.8 Apply the sensor offset ranging from the center of the Vive tracker to the center of the camera sensor in cm.
+2.8 Apply the sensor offset ranging from the center of the Vive tracker to the center of the camera sensor in cm.<br/>

-BILD!
+BILD!<br/>

-2.9 Record your application.
+2.9 Record your application.<br/>

 ## Tested HDMI Capture Cards